As a coach one of my main tasks is to readjust the athletes’ focus whenever they get carried away.

 Go to any race and watch the bike check-in.
 Everybody looks incredibly fit and confident.
 Everybody is ripped.
 Everybody looks fast!
 But don’t be fooled: A lot of that is fake.
 Most of this super fit looking bodies only mask a super small engine.

 Triathletes are obsessed with their body and weight and therefore with nutrition in general.
-To such an extend that their focus on performance often becomes replaced with a focus on nutrition.
+To such an extent that their focus on performance often becomes replaced with a focus on nutrition.

-Every time when during one of my talks I describe the typical 6h-training-day of a professional triathlete I get that reaction: “Wow, 6h of training!
+Every time when during one of my talks I describe the typical 6h-training-day of a professional triathlete I get the reaction: “Wow, 6h of training!
 How many calories do you burn then?”
-It’s around 5,000 a day.“Wow, so you can really eat a lot!”
-And you can see the face of your counterpart brightening up by the imagination of the amount of food he would be able to eat.
-Everybody starts to think that triathlon might be a really great sport…
+It’s around 5,000 a day.
+“Wow, so you can really eat a lot!”
+And you can see the face of your counterpart brightening up by the imagination of the amount of food he will be able to eat.
+Triathlon might be a really great sport…

 Actually, many athletes come to triathlon because of weight issues in the first place.
 Eating disorders are not an uncommon problem amongst professional and age group triathletes.
 Many athletes only train more to be able to eat more afterwards.
 They try to balance their binge eating with binge training.